NuGet/Home/accepted/2024/[TS]PMUI-Readme-rendering.md

 ## Summary

 We want to update the packages pane in the PMUI to render the ReadMe for the selected package.
+We also need to update the Nuget Server API to provide a link to download the Readme directly, without having to download the nupkg first.

 ## Motivation